appsemble/appsemble/docs/guide/basic-app.md

 ## Detail view

-The detail page only displays people’s first name and last name.
+The detail page only displays person’s first name and last name.
 Often such an overview is handy, but it is desired to add the ability to see more details.
 Another use case might be a form for editing the resource, but for now we’ll focus on viewing.